 As noted previously, in April 2010, Inphi requested and was later denied an Inter Partes Reexamination of the '274 patent by the USPTO.
 In June 2010, Inphi submitted a new request and was later granted an Inter Partes Reexamination of the '274 patent by the USPTO.
 In September 2011, the USPTO issued a Non-Final Action, confirming the patentability of six claims.
 The Company has responded by amending or canceling some of the claims, adding new claims, and making arguments as to the validity of the rejected claims in view of cited references.
 Inphi filed its comments on the Company's response in November 2011.
 The USPTO issued an ACP in March 2012, which confirmed the patentability of one hundred and four (104) claims in view of all the previously submitted comments by both Inphi and the Company.
-The Company is awaiting the issuance of a RAN with respect to the '274 patent.
-The reexamination of the '274 patent remains pending and will continue in accordance with established Inter Partes Reexamination procedures.
+The PTO subsequently issued a Right of Appeal Notice on June 22, 2012.
+This Notice triggered Inphi's right as the losing party to file a Notice of Appeal by July 23, 2012 and file an appeal brief by September 23, 2012.
+The Company and the Examiner will then have an opportunity to respond to the appeal brief and, if the Examiner maintains his position, the Company and the USPTO examiner will jointly defend the patent in a hearing with the USPTO, in accordance with established procedures for Inter Partes Reexamination.